00tibi00/SEne_assignment3/README.md

 We did the forecast of the CO2 emissions for two price areas in denmark.
 Thibaud Didier van Eupen did the dashboard and Katharina Zimmer did the code for the regression models including feature selection and data collection.

+Videoproof of the dashboard working on and offline can be found: https://drive.google.com/drive/folders/1Yzo5KwOYuEALjI3ZVsNxEPkU3phGI7g5?usp=drive_link

 Sources:
 Weather Data: https://meteostat.net/de/place/dk/copenhagen?s=06180&t=2017-01-01/2017-12-31